fmalina/revisions-blocl/activism/cryptocurrency.md

-Google or Facebook as decentralized institutions, GoogleAds allowed small businesses to bypass big media organizations and to market more directly to prospective customers; Facebook allowed people to organically form groups, communities, and associations that weren’t tied down by geography or social and national structures; Twitter meant people could design their own news feeds.
+Google or Facebook as decentralized institutions, GoogleAds allowed small businesses to bypass big media organizations and to market more directly to prospective customers; Facebook allowed people to organically form groups, communities, and associations that weren't tied down by geography or social and national structures; Twitter meant people could design their own news feeds.

 Is a clash building between these two movements, the corporate world’s